betaflag/django_dx/README.md

 ## Poetry

-[poetry](https://python-poetry.org/) is a wonderful that manages python dependencies and virtual environment in a way similar to NPM's package.json and Ruby's bundler.
-It has a few features that makes life simpler that using pip and it's also wonderfully integrated into VSCode.
+[poetry](https://python-poetry.org/) is a wonderful tool that manages python dependencies and virtual environment in a way similar to NPM's package.json and Ruby's bundler.
+It has a few features that makes life simpler than using pip and it's also wonderfully integrated into VSCode.

 ### Installation